abelosorio/chai-express/README.md

 So, the checklist:

+- Check if the route is defined throught regular expression.
-- Check if the route is defined.
+- Check if the a route instance is accepted by your API router.
 - Check if the route accepts the right parameters.
 - Check if the route calls to the right controller's method.
 - Check if the route has the right  ACLs.